edwinsyarief/katsu2d/README.md

 Unleash your game ideas with this high-performance game framework built in Go, leveraging the power of Ebitengine.
 This framework features a fast and unique Entity Component System (ECS) architecture, an optimized batching renderer with support for position, rotation, and scaling, and a simplified API designed for both power and ease of use.

-## 🚧 WORK IN PROGRESS 🚧

-This project is currently under active development.
-While core functionalities are in place and demonstrate high performance, the API and internal structures may undergo significant changes.
-It is not yet recommended for production use.

-**Your feedback and contributions are highly welcome!** If you encounter issues, have suggestions, or wish to contribute, please feel free to do so.

 ## Features

-- **Fast & Unique ECS Architecture:** Lazy ECS. [https://github.com/edwinsyarief/lazyecs](https://github.com/edwinsyarief/lazyecs)
+- **Lazy ECS Architecture**: Built on a high-performance, data-oriented, and cache-friendly [Entity Component System](https://github.com/edwinsyarief/lazyecs).
-- **Optimized Batching Renderer:** Efficiently draws multiple sprites in a single draw call, significantly reducing overhead.
-Supports advanced transformations like rotation and scaling for batched entities.
+- **Optimized Batch Renderer**: Efficiently draws multiple sprites in a single draw call, supporting position, rotation, and scaling.
-- **Powerful Audio Manager:** Feature-rich audio system supporting music and sound effects with:
+- **Powerful Audio Manager**: Supports fade in/out, stereo panning, and sound stacking for complex audio scenes.
-  - Fade in/out transitions for smooth audio blending
-  - Stereo panning for positional audio
-  - Sound stacking for multiple concurrent instances
-  - Independent volume control for each audio source
-- **Smooth Slow Motion Control:** Implement dynamic time scaling with smooth interpolation (lerping) between normal and slow-motion speeds, allowing for compelling gameplay effects.
-- **Flexible Line Renderer:** 2D polyline, easily draw line with color and width interpolation, join and cap options, etc.
+- **Flexible Line Renderer**: Easily draw lines with color and width interpolation, join, and cap options.
-- **Flexible Cooldown System:** Easily manage ability cooldowns or timed events with a dedicated component and system.
-- **Simplified API with Functional Options:** A fluent, chainable API for engine configuration and entity creation, inspired by the "Functional Options" pattern, making setup and game logic development more intuitive.
+- **Flexible Ribbon Trail**: Create smooth, ribbon-like trails for dynamic visual effects.
-- **Modular and Extensible:** Designed with clear separation of concerns, making it easy to add new components, systems, or features.
+- **Modular and Extensible**: Designed for easy extension, allowing you to add new components and systems.
-- **Built-in components:** Too lazy to create sprite, text, or other components?
-No worries, we have built-int components and systems that are ready to use.
+- **Rich Set of Built-in Components**: Includes components for sprites, text, animation, input, and more, ready to use out-of-the-box.
+- **And much more!**

 ## Getting Started